anvil-ui/anvil/README.md

 a tree-like structure matching the actual layout of views and their properties.

-So when you call `Anvil.render()` next time it compares the sequence of actions with the cache and skips them if they didn't change.
+So when you call `Anvil.render()` next time it compares the sequence of actions with the cache and skips property values if they haven't change.
 Which means on the next `Anvil.render()` call _the views will remain untouched_.
 This caching technique makes render a very quick operation (having a layout of 100 views, 10 attributes each you can do about 4000 render cycles per second!).